 Do you want to understand how to grow the food you eat?
 Are you itching to get out of the city and reconnect with nature?
 Does the geek inside you get excited about effective microorganisms and fermentation?
 Do you want to experience a thriving self-sustaining eco-friendly organic farm in action and help it flourish even more?

 The new generation faces a beautiful storm – we stand on the edge of the Anthropocene.
 Earth’s most recent geologic time period is human-influenced, or anthropogenic, based on overwhelming global evidence that atmospheric, geologic, hydrologic, biospheric and other earth system processes are now altered by humans.

 The time for change is now.

 At Varanashi Farms, we try to imbibe ideas of regeneration, sustainability, self-reliance and environmental stability into the things we do.
 Do you believe in climate change?
 Do you want to know what changes you can make, as an individual, to help?
 Look no further.

-The work is usually six hours a day, five days a week and alternate Saturdays.
-The jobs you have are seasonal and include helping us in our office or manure facility, grafting, composting and potting.
-We do have the occasional fun project such as maintenance of our irrigation tanks or treehouses, and we do take note of your interests and skills when assigning tasks!
+The work is usually six hours a day, five days a week, and on alternate Saturdays.
+The jobs you have are seasonal and include helping us in our office or manure facility, grafting, composting, and potting.
+We have the occasional fun project such as maintenance of our irrigation tanks or treehouses, and we take note of your interests and skills when assigning tasks!